 Constantly Late With Rent

-Then on July 4th weekend last year their rent payment was late again.
-This time, none of the tenants could get back to me about where the money was because they were all traveling.
 They finally paid the rent on the 10th, six days past the deadline.
-I was trying to find someway to get it through to the master tenant’s head that he was being completely irresponsible.
+I was trying to find someway to get through to the master tenant's head that he was being completely irresponsible.
 So I used this analogy:

 Imagine if your employer didn’t pay you on time every two weeks.
 Imagine if they decided to pay you whenever they felt like it?
 How would you feel?
 Because that is how I feel every time you’re late.

 Once again, he nodded his head, apologized, and agreed to be more diligent.
-I forgave him again because I never felt he and the crew would not pay.
+I forgave him again because I never feared he and the crew would not pay.
 I just felt they were completely thoughtless.

 After the 8th late payment, I had a BRILLIANT idea.